cpnota/autonomous-learning-library/docs/source/guide/getting_started.rst

 The Autonomous Learning Library requires a recent version of PyTorch (>= 10.3).
 Additionally, Tensorboard is required in order to enable logging.
-We also strongly recommend using a machine with a fast GPU (at minimum a GTX 970 or better).
+We also strongly recommend using a machine with a fast GPU (at minimum a GTX 970 or better, a GTX 1080ti or better is preferred).

 Installation
 ------------